AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 with some basic GHC-specific types defined as

 ```
-{-# OPTIONS_GHC -Wall -fno-warn-unticked-promoted-constructors #-}{-# LANGUAGE TypeFamilies , DataKinds #-}moduleBasicGHCTypeswhereimportData.Void-- ------------------------------------------------ GHC-Specific Declarations-- ----------------------------------------------dataPhase=Ps|Rn|TcdataGHC(p ::Phase)dataRdrName-- = the definition of RdrNamedataName-- = the definition of NamedataId-- = the definition of IddataSrcSpan-- = the definition of SrcSpandataType-- = the definition of SrcSpandataUnboundVar-- = the definition of UnboundVardataLocated a =LSrcSpan a
+{-# OPTIONS_GHC -Wall -fno-warn-unticked-promoted-constructors #-}{-# LANGUAGE TypeFamilies , DataKinds, EmptyDataDeriving, EmptyCase #-}moduleBasicGHCTypeswhere-- ------------------------------------------------ GHC-Specific Declarations-- ----------------------------------------------dataPhase=Ps|Rn|TcdataGHC(p ::Phase)dataNoExt=NoExtdataNoNewConnoNewCon::NoNewCon-> a
+noNewCon x =case x of{}dataRdrName-- = the definition of RdrNamedataName-- = the definition of NamedataId-- = the definition of IddataType-- = the definition of SrcSpandataUnboundVar-- = the definition of UnboundVardataSrcSpan-- = the definition of SrcSpanderivingEqdataLocated a =LSrcSpan a

 getLoc::Located a ->SrcSpangetLoc(L sp _)= sp

 setLoc::Located a ->SrcSpan->Located a
 setLoc(L_ x) sp' =L sp' x

-noLoc::SrcSpannoLoc= undefined -- or be an empty SrcSpantypefamilyXAppGHC(p ::Phase)whereXAppGHCPs=()XAppGHCRn=()XAppGHCTc=TypetypefamilyXNewGHC(p ::Phase)whereXNewGHCPs=VoidXNewGHC_=UnboundVartypefamilyXIdGHC(p ::Phase)whereXIdGHCPs=RdrNameXIdGHCRn=NameXIdGHCTc=Id
+noSrcSpan::SrcSpannoSrcSpan= undefined -- or be an empty SrcSpantypefamilyXAppGHC(p ::Phase)typeinstanceXAppGHCPs=NoExttypeinstanceXAppGHCRn=NoExttypeinstanceXAppGHCTc=TypetypefamilyXNewGHC(p ::Phase)typeinstanceXNewGHCPs=NoNewContypeinstanceXNewGHCRn=UnboundVartypeinstanceXNewGHCTc=UnboundVartypefamilyXIdGHC(p ::Phase)typeinstanceXIdGHCPs=RdrNametypeinstanceXIdGHCRn=NametypeinstanceXIdGHCTc=Id-- NB: if GHC later wants to add extension fields to (say)-- XAbs, we can just redefine XAbs (GHC p) to be more like-- the XApp case
 ```